Anatoly Slivko: Military service

 In an effort to escape his humble origins, Slivko applied for a scholarship at Moscow State University shortly after his graduation from school in 1956, although he failed the entrance exam.
-Shortly thereafter, he began his compulsory military service.
-Slivko served his military service in the Russian Far East; he was frequently subjected to the mockery and ridicule of his comrades—many of whom derided his timid and submissive personality.
-His superiors concluded Slivko was "incompatible" with military life, and he was discharged from the Soviet Army—officially due to health issues—in 1960, prior to the completion of his military service.
+Shortly thereafter, he began his compulsory military service and was deployed in the Russian Far East.
+He was frequently subjected to the mockery and ridicule of his comrades—many of whom derided his timid and submissive personality.
+His superiors concluded Slivko was "incompatible" with military life, and he was discharged from the Soviet Army—officially due to health issues—in 1960, prior to the completion of his service.

 Relocation to Stavropol

 In 1961, Slivko relocated from Izerbash to Stavropol Krai, where he found employment as a telephone engineer.
 His younger sister later relocated to the same city, obtaining employment in a local factory.
 In late 1962, Slivko's sister—having become concerned as to her brother's introverted lifestyle and lack of interaction with women—introduced him to a young colleague of hers named Lyudmila.
-The two began dating, and married in a modest ceremony the following summer.
+The two began dating and married in a modest ceremony the following summer.
 Shortly after their wedding, the couple relocated to the city of Nevinnomyssk, where they soon established reputations as upstanding members of the community.

 According to Slivko, although he cared for his wife, his sexuality obscured any physical attraction to her and his erectile dysfunction limited their intercourse to brief episodes of what he termed "quick, humiliating" coupling.
 On one occasion, he did seek medical help to overcome his inability to sustain an erection in the presence of a female, although the sight of a young nurse discreetly laughing at his predicament meant he never again sought any form of professional advice.

-Slivko later admitted to investigators he and Lyudmila had engaged in intercourse no more than ten times throughout the course of their seventeen-year relationship, and never after the birth of their second child.
+Slivko later admitted to investigators he and Lyudmila had engaged in intercourse no more than ten times throughout their seventeen-year relationship, and never after the birth of their second child.